 3. How does data abstraction support code maintainability and reusability?

-By exposing only the most important features and concealing the internal implementation intricacies, data abstraction promotes code maintainability and reusability.
-This enables programmers to alter or improve a class's underlying operations without compromising the system's interface or other components.
-High-level functionality makes code easier to comprehend, debug, and expand.
-Furthermore, the same functionality can be used in many settings or projects by abstracting common behaviours into reusable components or interfaces, increasing reusability and minimising code duplication.
+Data abstraction in C++ improves code maintainability and reusability by displaying only the most significant elements and hiding the trivial details of implementations.
+This allows programmers to change or update a class's underlying processes without impacting the overall system's interface or other parts of the entire system.
+With high level functionality the code can be easier to read, debug and allow for additional functionality.
+It also allows for the same functionality to be used in many contexts or projects by abstracting common behaviours into reusable components or interfaces, which makes it more reusable and reduces code duplication.

 4. In what scenarios might you use data abstraction in C++ for software design?